 ELECTION OF OFFICERS AND MEMBERS OF PARISH COUNCIL

-The President, Vice-President, Secretary, and Treasurer shall be elected at an annual meeting of the parish for a term of two years and shall remain in office until the election, confirmation, and installation of their respective successors.
+The President, Vice-President, Secretary, and Treasurer shall be elected at an annual meeting of the Parish for a term of two (2) years and shall remain in office until the election, confirmation, and installation of their respective successors.

-The members of the Parish Council shall be elected at an annual meeting of the parish for terms of two years and shall remain in office until the election, confirmation, and installation of their respective successors.
-The terms of office of Parish Council members shall be staggered so that four members are elected each year.
+The members of the Parish Council shall be elected at an annual meeting of the Parish for terms of two (2) years and shall remain in office until the election, confirmation, and installation of their respective successors.
+The terms of office of Parish Council members shall be staggered so that four (4) members are elected each year.

 The terms of office for the officers and members of the Parish Council shall begin on January 1 of the calendar year following their election.